openstack/ironic/doc/source/admin/cleaning.rst

 Automated cleaning is recommended for ironic deployments, however, there are some tradeoffs to having it enabled.
 For instance, ironic cannot deploy a new instance to a node that is currently cleaning, and cleaning can be a time consuming process.
-To mitigate this, we suggest using disks with support for cryptographic ATA Security Erase, as typically the erase_devices step in the deploy interface takes the longest time to complete of all cleaning steps.
+To mitigate this, we suggest using NVMe drives with support for NVMe Secure Erase (based on ``nvme-cli`` format command) or ATA drives with support for cryptographic ATA Security Erase, as typically the erase_devices step in the deploy interface takes the longest time to complete of all cleaning steps.

 Why can't I power on/off a node while it's cleaning?
 ----------------------------------------------------